mkffl/mkffl.github.io/_posts/2021-09-18-Decisions-Part-2.markdown

 ## B. The PAV algorithm

 So far the `Tradeoff` class evaluates CCD, LLR and ROC from the histogram counts.
-Though histograms make sense to estimate the probability functions - pdf, cdf, 1-cdf - that underpin these evaluation frameworks, software libraries do not use histograms.
+Though histograms make sense to estimate the probability functions that underpin these evaluation frameworks - e.g. pdf, cdf, (1-cdf) - software libraries do not use histograms.
 Popular implementations like R's [ROCR](http://ipa-tys.github.io/ROCR/) or python's [sklearn](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.roc_curve.html) construct the ROC curve by counting fpr and tpr for every score threshold.
 This results in thinner intervals and more evaluation points[^f2].

 One issue with histograms is to define the bin width.
 If the bins are too wide, the optimal cutoff may be lost inside a bin, resulting in a higher expected risk.
 Would it make sense to select smaller intervals?
 I plot the results of very thin intervals below.
-The LLR curve goes up and down, i.e. is not a [monotonous function](https://mathworld.wolfram.com/MonotonicFunction.html) of scores, and the ROC curve now has a steppy pattern, i.e. is not [convex](https://en.wikipedia.org/wiki/Convex_set).
+The LLR curve goes up and down, i.e. it's not a [monotonous function](https://mathworld.wolfram.com/MonotonicFunction.html) of scores, and the ROC curve now has a steppy pattern, i.e. it's not [convex](https://en.wikipedia.org/wiki/Convex_set).

 The binary criterion does not seem compatible with the LLR not being a monotonous function of scores.
 If $\text{LLR}(p_s)$ intersect $-\theta$ at $s=c$, however, $\text{LLR}(p_s) < -\theta$ for some scores above $c$, then the Bayes decision rule says that we should choose $\omega_0$ for these scores, though the binary classifer will predict $\omega_1$.

 We can enforce monotonicity between scores and likelihood ratios by fitting monotonic functions like a simple linear regression: $\text{LLR}(p_s) = \beta_0+\beta_1*s$.
-That would be the same as transforming the scores into $[0,1]$ and fitting a logistic regression on the observed probabilities, which is a common method for score calibration.

 There are also non-parametric options to enforce monotonicity and, in fact, one of them called the Pair Adjacent Violators (PAV) is commonly used because it ensures that the resulting ROC curve is convex.

 The PAV creates groups of scores with representative thresholds, which I can use as input into the `Tradeoff` object.
 The resulting ROC curve is convex, while the thin-sized bin histogram ROC appears non convex.